Tarragona Tower

-Structure’s Design and Construction
+The Tarragona Tower is a structure in Daytona Beach, Florida.
+Completed in 1925, the building was created to mark the entrance to the Daytona Highlands Mediterranean Revival residential development, and features a Spanish Revival design.
+As the structure was partially demolished in 1942, and relocated entirely in 1994, a restoration of the tower was completed in 2004.
+In 2005, the tower was listed on the National Register of Historic Places, but remains inaccessible to the public.

+Structure's design and construction

 The structure is called the Tarragona Tower (a.k.a.
 Tarragona Arch or Tarragona Castle) was designed by the Florida architect Elias F. De La Haye.
 It was built from local coquina rock of irregular shapes (all of the rock used was quarried from the nearby Tomoka quarry which was owned by Charles Ballough.)
 Approximately 4,000 cubic yards of coquina rock, 1,000 bags of cement mix, 1,800 feet of imported Spanish roofing tiles and imported Spanish flooring tiles were used in the construction.
 Its interior artwork is attributed to noted Volusia County, Florida artist Don J. Emery.
 The structure's design was inspired by an octagonal medieval tower and arches located in Tarragona, Spain.
 Its construction was completed in 1925 during the Florida Land Boom by prominent Volusia County builder Charles Ballough who often utilized native coquina rock in his projects.
 It originally had a double arch, one on each side of the tower which is 45 feet tall.
-The identical arches measure 40 feet high and are 150 feet in length and extend at forty-five degree angles from the central tower.
+The identical arches measure 40 feet high and are 150 feet in length and extend at 45-degree angles from the central tower.
 The solid coquina rock walls vary in thickness from 18 inches up to 4 feet and include several narrow window openings of various sizes that are located at different levels around the structure.
-The 24 feet wide arches originally spanned across two streets: Tarragona Way and Volusia Avenue (now International Speedway Boulevard), and actually had motorized traffic driving underneath).
+The 24-foot-wide arches originally spanned across two streets: Tarragona Way and Volusia Avenue (now International Speedway Boulevard), and actually had motorized traffic driving underneath).

-Original Purpose
+Original purpose

 The structure's original purpose was to serve as a showy and atypical entrance way to the 1000-acre Daytona Highlands Mediterranean Revival residential development (originally called Coquina Highlands) which was proclaimed as “Florida’s Suburb of Hills and Lakes.”
 The structure was, in essence, a marketing strategy to promote property and home sales.
 It contains eight separate rooms.
 The ground floor was originally used as the developer's sales office and featured handmade Spanish furniture, a fireplace and powder room.
 It also included a lecture room, storeroom and drafting room above the ground floor.
 The top floor, accessible by an interior staircase, provided prospective property buyers and investors a bird's-eye view of the development and the surrounding area through a series of 24 windows.
 A powerful searchlight was also installed on the top floor that cast a beam of light through the 24 windows.
 The searchlight was illuminated every night and served as an advertisement for the development as it could be seen for miles around.